DioxusLabs/docsite/docs-src/0.6/src/guide/new_app.md

 We're going to use the bare-bones template for *HotDog*.
 Our app won't be too complex and can fit in one file.

-- Select web as the default platform
+- Select "false" when asked if you want to create a fullstack website.
 - Select "false" for the router, though we *will* eventually add the router to the app.
 - Select no for TailwindCSS.
 If you want to use Tailwind, make sure to read the [TailwindCSS guide](../cookbook/tailwind.md).
+- Select "Web" as the default platform.

 > 📣 You don't need `dx new` to create new Dioxus apps!
 Dioxus apps are Rust projects and can also be built with tools like cargo.